erland-syafiq/vtmunc/README.md

 - **Entity Framework**: Entity Framework is used for data access and database interactions in this project.
 It simplifies working with relational databases and allows you to define your data model using C# classes.
 Entity Framework Core is the latest version, and it's included as part of the .NET SDK.
 No additional installation is required; you can start using it in your this project right away.

 ## Getting Started

-Provide step-by-step instructions on how to set up the project locally for development.

 ### Clone the Repository